tomorrowdevs-projects/programming-basics/projects/m2/019-morse-code/README.md

 # Morse Code

-(15 Lines) Morse code is an encoding scheme that uses dashes and dots to represent digits and letters.
+Morse code is an encoding scheme that uses dashes and dots to represent digits and letters.
 In this exercise, you will write a program that uses a dictionary to store the mapping from these symbols to Morse code.

 Use a period to represent a dot, and a hyphen to represent a dash.
 The mapping from characters to dashes and dots is shown in Table 6.1.